 What makes you better at your job than the next person?

 Did you create a new program or system?
 If so, what were the results?

 What achievements were you proud of at your last job?

 How did you make a difference at your job?

 What accomplishments did the company recognize you for?

-Don’t underestimate the importance a resume has on marketing what you can bring to an organization, so many job seekers just throw their resume together failing to understand it can make the difference between someone picking up the phone and discarding your document.
+Don’t underestimate the importance a resume has on marketing what you can bring to an organization.
+So many job seekers throw their resumes together.
+Failing to understand it can make the difference between someone picking up the phone and discarding your document.
 By following these simple guidelines, you are sure to stand out above the rest and earn your resume a closer read!